 This form of urination is slightly different from submissive urination and is better off being referred to as "excitement" urination.
 In this case, the puppy is so happy to see his owners he is unable to contain his happiness and his bladder just empties.
 This is not under the puppy's control.
-If you get mad at your puppy for urinating excitedly, your puppy may then shift to submissive urination and a chain reaction is formed.
+If you get mad at your puppy for urinating excitedly, your puppy may then shift to submissive urination, and a chain reaction is formed.

 So how to deal with submissive and excitement urination?
 We will see what the best approaches are in the next paragraph.

-Submissive Urination Explained by Vet
+Submissive Urination Explained by a Vet

-How to Deal with Puppy Submissive Urination and Excitement Urination?
+How to Deal With Puppy Submissive Urination and Excitement Urination?

 Now that you know your puppy is dealing with submissive urination, your next step is to make life easier for the both of you.
 First of all, consider that submissive urination is mostly a temporary problem; indeed, most puppies outgrow this problem as they gain confidence.
-Generally, this behaviors reduces and extinguishes before the dog turns 1 year old.
-The following tips will help you minimize the chances for walking over puddles of pee.
+Generally, this behavior reduces and extinguishes before the dog turns 1 year old.
+The following tips will help you minimize the chances of walking over puddles of pee.

 - Avoid looming over your puppy.
 Rather, crouch down to the puppy's level.

 - Avoid direct eye contact.
 Rather, avert your gaze.